 Brian Fallon & The Howling Weather

-Brian Fallon and his band, The Howling Weather, return to the UK and Europe in winter 2021 for his first full-band tour in over three years.
+Brian Fallon and his band, The Howling Weather, return to the UK and Europe in 2022 for his first full-band tour in over three years.

 Brian first rose to acclaim as the singer/songwriter/guitarist of The Gaslight Anthem, in addition to other beloved projects including The Horrible Crowes and Molly & The Zombies.
 Fallon released his first solo record, Painkillers, in 2016.
 The album received widespread critical applause, with MOJO claiming “Painkillers suggests Fallon really was holding his best songs back,” and Kerrang! declaring it “a straight-up fantastic return to Brian’s rock ‘n’ roll roots.”